20 useful phrases in French for a trip to France

 At the hotel.

-When you arrive at your hotel, usually you go to the front desk and you can say, "Hello, I have a reservation in the name of."
+When you arrive at your hotel, you usually go to the front desk and say, "Hello, I have a reservation in the name of."

 You can even add the number of nights.